Don’t we all want to quit using medication for anything especially anxiety?

 Therefore, do not hesitate to consult a psychologist if you have difficulties in managing your anxiety.

-Taking a moment to close your eyes and breathe deeply can help you recognize anxiety.
+You don’t need to take a moment to close your eyes and breathe deeply to recognize anxiety, do you?

 You can try closing your eyes for a moment and not thinking about anything but breathing for a couple of minutes.
 Inhale and exhale several times slowly.
 Then open your eyes and assess how you feel.